40 Winks (video game): Gameplay and plot

 40 Winks is a platform game where players act as siblings Ruff and Tumble.
 As the two are about to go to bed, their mother tells a story about the Winks and the HoodWinks.
 The Winks protect humans from nightmares and provide them good dreams.
-Meanwhile, NiteKap, who resides in a house on a hill, is having trouble sleeping due to the Winks in his dreams, and instructs Threadbear to kidnap all of them.
+Meanwhile, an old man named NiteKap, who resides in Dreamland, is suffering from insomnia and instructs his teddy bear minion Threadbear to kidnap all of the Winks so no one else will sleep well either.
 The captured Winks turn into nightmare-bringing HoodWinks, and only 40 Winks are left, so its up to the playable protagonists to save them and stop NiteKap's plan.

 After a tutorial with a sentient clock named Wakey Wakey, Ruff and Tumble enter Dreamland to traverse six worlds: Nightmare which is a halloween-themed world, Underwater which is a Jules Verne and Atlantis-style world, Space which has aliens and spaceships, Prehistoric which has dinosaurs and ancient temples, Castle which is a medieval-themed world, and Pirate that is themed to the golden age of pirates.
 In each of the six worlds are three levels, a flying race, and a final boss.
 To progress, the player must get through doors, each unlocked by having a number of golden tokens, known as "cogs"; there are also Dreamkeys necessary to open the door for each world's boss and progress the game.
 There are also Z icons that keep Ruff and Tumble asleep, which serves as health, and R&T tokens that are extra lives.